suvendubrk/IPTClock/README.md

 It is also possible to manually edit the different font sizes by using the configure menu under the "Edit" menu.

+The configuration window under the edit menu makes it possible to control the clock and hide all control in the main windows, like a portable control window, should one desire to do so.

 ## Key bindings ##
 Key bindings used by IPTClock is